 Software is often one part of the bigger picture of integrated products and services.
 Seamless integration is a key issue for all those involved in the development of products and services, and not just for software R&D. This places enormous pressure on engineering teams to ensure that their software development processes are effective.
 Achieving this demands the alignment of software development practices across the entire organization, not just within R&D or the individual development team.

 This generates important questions for those who are responsible for developing software or who own software companies, such as private equity funds.
 How do they build a sustainable and profitable software business?
 Which full suite of tools and techniques do they need to support successful product development?
 And, how do they ensure that theirdevelopment processes are fully integrated as well as effective?

 To explore these questions, Oliver Wyman conducted a study of the current state of software development.
 Based on this research, we examined the issues currently facing the industry and outline guiding principles for successful software development in today’s environment.

-In this POV we look at how firms can drastically improve their software R&D practices.
+This raises the question of how firms could drastically improve their software R&D practices.

-We look at the role of product managers, and how a customer-centric approach should be prioritized throughout the whole process .
-We examine how companies can leverage the best technologies, including SaaS and the cloud, as well as share components across software.
+Our report below looks at how firms can make the best use of their product managers, and adapt their their software development approach to be even more customer-centric?
+We examine how companies can leverage the best technologies, including software-as-a-service (SaaS )and the cloud, as well as share components across software.
 Driving excellence in software is also an important theme, bringing together many elements, such as quality, flexibility, agility, and securing the right talent.
 Finally we discuss which barriers to change organizations can expect to see, and importantly, how to find their way forward.